Login

 Belsay Parish Council - as a statutory consultee of Northumberland County Council (NCC) - is asked to comment on all planning applications within the Parish.
 The County Council must take into account, but not necessarily follow, the views or recommendations of the Parish Council.

-Planning applications considered by the Parish Council will be listed on agendas and the decisions recorded in the minutes of the meeting
+Planning applications considered by the Parish Council will be listed on agendas and the decisions recorded in the minutes of the meeting.

 The Parish Council is consulted for its local knowledge but does not determine a Planning Application.
 This is the role of the planning committee at NCC (made up of County Councillors) or sometimes by the planning officers using delegated powers.
-Their decisions are based upon Planning Policies set out in the Local Plan, Planning Policy Statements (PPS) and Government Guidance.
+Their decisions are based upon Planning Policies set out in the Local Plan, Planning Policy Statements and Government Guidance.

 http://publicaccess.northumberland.gov.uk/online-applications/